01 Feb Ask Emilie: Go DIY Wedding Or Professional Stylist(Last Updated On: 19/04/2018)

 It’s Up To You

 Take my advice as a rough guideline for a DIY wedding but remember that its up to you, your personal connections, time available, finances and skills.
 If your cousin is truly a professional photographer then go for it.
 Just sit back and write a list of everything at your disposal such as your skills, income and so on.
 See how you can creatively utilise these skills together.
 But do not push your luck and take risky gambles on your wedding day.
-If it get a little too much remember that Pink Caviar Events is happy to help 🙂
+If it get a little too much then you can always contact us for wedding planning or styling services as we are always happy to help 🙂